jacksingleton/dast-pipeline/README.md

 1. Trigger an active scan through the Burp/ZAP API
 1. Export the report as a build artifact in HTML and XML

 ZAP includes an http api in the default distribution.
 I checked the 'disable api key' setting in the GUI for the assessment.
+It's looks quite complete.

-Burp Suite does not include an http api by default, but some people at vmware wrote [an extension](https://github.com/vmware/burp-rest-api).
+Burp Suite does not include an http api by default, but some people at vmware wrote [burp-rest-api](https://github.com/vmware/burp-rest-api) that implements one.
+It's a well designed RESTy api (especially compared to ZAPs which consists of all GETs) but is less complete.

 Both ZAP and Burp can be ran in headless mode.
 They can also be ran in GUI mode while still exposing the API.
 I found this useful while debugging the setup as the results of the API calls (in the sitemap, scan queue, scope, etc) are immediatly visible.